Abhi-sigma/catalog/readme.md

 This is the fourth project and is a requirement for  Udacity Full Stack Developers Nanodegree.The project uses python on the backend with flask framework and sql lite as the database.Flask Sql Alchemy is used for manipulating databases.
+The project requires a login system using third party apis, create,edit and delete functions when logged in,json endpoints and implements local permission systems.for eg:only creator of a item can modify or delete a project.

 ## Running the Project: